Tryliom/MonsterSimulator/README.md

 ## TODO

-1. Replace some instance of mainController and controller by an uniquePtr.
-2. Place _getch as a thread (stock the key in a attribute, and clear it when the key is used).
+- Place _getch as a thread (stock the key in a attribute, and clear it when the key is used).
-3. Move refresh and onTick at the place of _getch.
+- Move refresh and onTick at the place of _getch.
-4. Remove useless methods.
+- Remove useless methods.

 ## Interactive objects